 The aim of a study by Anthun (2000a) was to ascertain the quality dimensions of the EPS as reported in questionnaires by teachers, administrators and parents.
 The findings suggest five key EPS quality dimensions: availability, participation, consideration, effectiveness and security.
 Effectiveness had the strongest impact on the evaluation of the service quality of the cases for all three user groups.
 The other dimensions had varying significance for different user groups.
 The different expectations of the various interest groups with respect to the same services were clearly demonstrated by the differences in dimensions found in the parent and school personnel samples.
 In another study by Anthun (2000b), the aims were to obtain information about parents’ experiences of the EPS and to reveal parents’ service quality dimensions.
 The analysis of the participants’ responses to a questionnaire showed that the parents’ general experience is one of satisfaction.
 For parents, the strongest service quality expectations concern participation and courtesy, followed by effectiveness and security.
-Although the general experience is satisfaction, half of the responding parents had complaints and comments, and nearly one third felt coerced or in doubt or conflict about their interaction with the EPS.
+Although the general experience is satisfaction, half of the responding parents had complaints and comments, and nearly one-third felt coerced or in doubt or conflict about their interaction with the EPS.
 Complaints mainly concerned not being listened to, and the type of feedback, intervention and follow-up.
 Sandbæk (2004) discusses the role of children in the child welfare services, including the EPS.
 Twenty-four children were interviewed about their experiences of the child welfare services.
 Based on theoretical assumptions of children as actors, the author argues that children should have more influence on the process.
 The first steps towards increasing children’s influence would be to focus more on the child’s own agenda and to understand that the provision of information is a two-way process including both the adult and the child’s perspectives on problems and solutions.

 Summary and suggestions for further research

 The EPS mandate implies that the service should never work in isolation and independently of the context and particular surroundings.
 On the contrary, both individual and systemic work behaviour imply collaboration, either with external collaborators, such as teachers, parents, students and other support services, or internal collaboration with colleagues in the particular service in question.
 Five of the reviewed studies address collaboration.
-The studies show that school teachers and administrators may have different expectations when it comes to the quality of collaboration with the EPS; that internal organization within schools may affect collaboration with the EPS; that collaboration may be better when the EPS counsellor is situated at school; that workshops and dialogues function as tools when collaborating on particular topics, and; that interdisciplinary collaboration may be challenging and complex.
+The studies show that school teachers and administrators may have different expectations when it comes to the quality of collaboration with the EPS; that internal organisation within schools may affect collaboration with the EPS; that collaboration may be better when the EPS counsellor is situated at school; that workshops and dialogues function as tools when collaborating on particular topics; and that interdisciplinary collaboration may be challenging and complex.
 Closely connected to collaboration is the topic of the users’ experience of the service.
-Three of the reviewed studies address users’ experience.
-The studies show that teachers, administrators and parents have various expectations about the service; that even if parents do complain, they also report general satisfaction with the service, and; that the service should pay more attention to the children and listen to their voices.
+Three of the reviewed studies address users’ experiences.
+The studies show that teachers, administrators and parents have varying expectations about the service; that even if parents do complain, they also report general satisfaction with the service; and that the service should pay more attention to the children and listen to their voices.